ArabLeader/ArabLeader/README.md

 # ArabLeader
-Source code for the paper Semantic Arab Leader Identification Based on Social Media Content Analysis
+Source code, data files, and results for the paper Semantic Arab Leader Identification Based on Social Media Content Analysis